treygriffith/filequeue/README.md

 Other Methods
 -------------
+Add a new `fs` method is simple, just add it to the `fsMethods` array with the name and the arguments.

-Pull requests to add other fs methods are welcome - these are the methods I use most often, so I built in support for them.
+Pull requests to add other fs methods with tests exercising them are welcome - the methods included are those I use most often, so I built in support for them.